Rohitvora8/Music-Store-Analysis-SQL-project/README.md

- Q3: Return all the track names that have a song length longer than the average song length.
-Return the Name and Milliseconds for each track.
-Order by the song length with the longest songs listed first.
+### Q3: Return all the track names that have a song length longer than the average song length.
+Return the Name and Milliseconds for each track.Order by the song length with the longest songs listed first.
 ```sql
 select name, milliseconds
 from track